codingMustache/codingMustache/README.md

 ## Joke of the Day

-A boy dug three holes in the yard.
-When his mother saw, she exclaimed: "well, well, well"
+What biscuit does a short person like?
+Shortbread.

 ## Daily Trivia

-What does the International System of Quantities refer 1024 bytes as?
+What is the correct term for the metal object in between the CPU and the CPU fan within a computer system?
- 1. Kibibyte
+ 1. CPU Vent
- 2. Kylobyte
+ 2. Heat Vent
- 3. Kilobyte
+ 3. Heat Sink
- 4. Kelobyte
+ 4. Temperature Decipator

 <details>
   <summary>Answer</summary>
-  Kibibyte
+  Heat Sink
 </details>